Bad credit isn’t the be all and end all when it comes to securing credit!

-If you own a home, but you’ve got a damaged credit history, you may find that a secured loan – also known as a homeowner loan – is more suited to your circumstances than a personal loan.
-As the loan will be secured against your home, your credit history has less of an impact on whether or not you’ll be accepted.
+If you own a home, but you’ve got a poor credit history, you may find that a secured loan – also known as a homeowner loan – is more suited to your circumstances than a personal loan.

-If you’ve got a patchy credit history, you may find it more difficult to get a personal loan.
-As this type of loan is not secured against anything, lenders may be reluctant to accept your application as they won’t have that safety net if you will fall behind on your repayments.
+If you’ve got a poor credit history, you may find it more difficult to get a personal loan.
+As this type of loan isn’t secured against anything, lenders may be more reluctant to accept your application as they won’t have the same safety net if you fall behind on your repayments.

-However, even if you’ve got a less-than-perfect credit history, there may be personal loans out there that you can access.
-These will probably be at a higher interest rate than advertised and, if you’re a homeowner, you’ll find that secured loans may still provide you with a more competitive deal if you’ve had problems with credit in the past.
+However, even with a bad credit score, there may be personal loans out there which are available to you.
+In order to justify lending to an individual with bad credit though, these will probably be at a higher interest rate.
+If you’re a homeowner, you’ll find that secured loans may still provide you with a more competitive deal if you’ve had problems with credit in the past.

-Depending on how much you need to borrow, you may be able to use a credit card instead of taking out a secured loan.
+If you’re looking to borrow some money but have a bad credit score, depending on the amount you’re looking to borrow, you may be able to get a credit card instead of taking out a secured or personal loan.

 Only borrow what you need